Minor update 15-Feb-2018

 2) The magazine was to house 10 bolts 9” long.
 (Achieved)

 3) The bow was to be capable of discharging the full magazine with imperceptible slowing down and have an effective range of 25 yards.
 (Achieved)

 The bolts are fed upwards against gravity by 4 tension springs looped around 4 pulleys in the magazine.
-The bolts are held underneath the barrel assy, the opposite way round to a conventional bow.
+The bolts are held underneath the barrel assembly, the opposite way round to a conventional bow.

-To load the magazine, the bow is turned upside down and moving the slider on each side of the magazine slackens the 4 magazine springs.
+To load the magazine, the bow is turned upside down; moving the slider on each side of the magazine slackens the 4 magazine springs.
 The catch holding the magazine base is operated and the base pulled clear.
 The bolt support is pulled clear against the 4 springs to allow clear access to the magazine for loading.
 It sounds complicated but is simple and quick.